Applied Behavior Analysis

 - A child who learns to sit quietly, for example, may exhibit better behavior in school, get along with teachers more easily, and listen more attentively to directions.
 Pivotal response training therefore helps to generalize behaviors that have been learned or improved on in a therapy setting by applying them to everyday situations.

-ABA is considered to be one of best approaches to the treatment of autism: Documented data supports the efficacy of this approach, and ABA has been used successfully to treat autism since the 1960s, which is when programs were first developed for a classroom setting.
-ABA continues to help in the reduction of aggressive and self-injurious behaviors displayed by some children with autism, and it also has been shown further the improvement of social and daily living skills.
+ABA is considered to be one of best approaches to the treatment of autism.
+Documented data supports the efficacy of this approach, and ABA has been used successfully to treat autism since the 1960s, when programs were first developed for a classroom setting.
+ABA continues to help in the reduction of aggressive and self-injurious behaviors displayed by some children with autism, and it also has been shown to further the improvement of social and daily living skills.